HUNTINGTON HALF IRON, OLYMPIC AND SPRINT TRIATHLON

 *All turns, and turn-around points, will be marked with roadside signs and road chalk markings.

-*I hope to have a shop on hand to help with any last minute bike problems and provide pumps.
+*We should have a mechanic on hand to help with any last minute bike problems and provide pumps.
 Otherwise volunteers will do their best and I'll provide some pumps and equipment for quick fixes.

 *All participants are responsible for fixing their own flat tires and minor mechanicals while on the bike course.

-*A vehicle will be following the last biker on the bike course, and can pick up any participant who has had a race ending mechanical
+*A vehicle will be following the last biker on the bike course, and can pick up any participant who has had a race ending mechanical.
+There likely will be a lead vehicle for at least one distance

 *See ‘Food and Water’ for details on bike course water.